Aandri99/Measurement/Measuring ucertainty.rst

 .. math:: R = \frac{V}{I}

 Note that the nominal value of the measured resistors is 1000 Ω with a tolerance of ±5%.
-The measurements of each individual resistor are as follows:
+The measurements of each resistor are as follows:
 982 Ω, 1032 Ω, 1020 Ω, 1030 Ω, 1002 Ω, 978 Ω, 1033 Ω, 1020 Ω, 1966 Ω, 997 Ω

-As we can see from the above results, our vendor really provided us with resistors in the specified tolerance range, as non of the measured resistors are above 1050 or bellow 950 ohms.
+As we can see from the above results, our vendor provided us with resistors in the specified tolerance range, as non of the measured resistors are above 1050 or below 950 ohms.

 Experiment: Measuring Uncertainty Due to Random Error
 -------------------